Neinno/Blok-tech/README.md

 ```

-Then install the npm packages
+Then install the npm packages with:

 ```
 npm install